YANI-ALT/FML-GNN_DisagreementProblem/README.md

 This repository contains the code for studying the disagreement problem for Graph Neural Networks.

 ### Installation
 After cloning the repo, the libraries required to run the code are listed in the environment.yml file.
+We recommedn using python8.1 for a stable implementation of the libraries used.

 ### Running the code